tomjoht/tomjoht.github.io/_restapicourse/docapis_doc_parameters.md

 <span class="muted">http://domain.com:port/</span>/service/myendpoint/user/<span class="parameter">{user}</span>/bicycles/<span class="parameter">{bicycles}</span>/
 </div>

+Follow through with this same color in your table describing the parameters:

 | URL Parameter | Description |
 |-------|------|
 | <span class="parameter">user</span> | Here's my description of the user parameter. |
 | <span class="parameter">bicycles</span> | Here's my description of the bicycles parameter. |

-By color coding the parameters, it's easy to see it in contrast with the other parts of the URL.
+By color coding the parameters, it's easy to see the parameter in contrast with the other parts of the URL.

-Note that if you're custom-color-coding the parameters, you'll need to skip the automatic syntax highlighting options and just use either your own styles or a general `pre` element.
+Note that if you're custom-color-coding the parameters, you'll need to skip the automatic syntax highlighting options in code blocks and just use either your own styles or a general `pre` element.

 ## Passing parameters in the JSON body

 Frequently with POST requests, you will submit a JSON object in the request body.
 This JSON object may be a lengthy list of key value pairs with multiple levels of nesting.

 For example, the endpoint URL may be something simple, such as `/surfreport/{beachId}`.
-But in the body of the request, you include a JSON object, like this:
+But in the body of the request, you might include a JSON object, like this:

 ```json
 {